 Chapter 13 Eligibility:

 A Chapter 13 bankruptcy is available to any person with regular income.
 Regular income can be from wages but also from government benefits, alimony or support payments, or any other regular income.
 Besides the requirement of regular income, there is a second limitation to filing Chapter 13 which is not present in a Chapter 7.
 Chapter 13 is not available to debtor(s) with over $419,275.00 of non-contingent, liquidated, unsecured debts or over $1,257,850.00 of non-contingent, liquidated, secured debts.

 How Chapter 13 Works

 Chapter 13 bankruptcy is a reorganization of your debts over a period of three to five years.
 You are required to make payments are made to a Chapter 13 trustee during the pendency of the plan.
 When you complete your Chapter 13 plan payments, some, if not all, of your unsecured debt may be discharged.
-In a Chapter 13, a written plan that you and your attorney file with the Bankruptcy Court will determining how and what debt will be handled and determining the amount of your plan payments.
+In Chapter 13, a written plan that you and your attorney file with the Bankruptcy Court will determine how and what debt will be handled and determine the amount of your plan payments.
 Our Miami Bankruptcy Lawyer can help you determine how to repay your secured debt(s) such as your mortgages, real estate taxes or your car payments.
 The Chapter 13 plan also provides for treatment of your unsecured debt such as credit cards, signature loans, medical debt, and repossessions.